AmroShohoud/addressbook-level2/doc/DeveloperGuide.md

 ### User stories
 As a professor, I can create groups of people, so that I can group students from each class together.
+As a professor, I can modify all the members of a group, so that I can make changes to all students in a class.
 As a student, I can modify the tags of People in my address book.